top of page

 • Plant fiber; this fiber is made from plants, processed into roving, and dyed

 250 - 300 g (9-11 oz) of Viscose, Ramie (fiber made from nettles), or Bamboo roving, up to your choice.
-Please choose the colors suitable to your palette but contrasting to the primary wool color.
-It's easier to control the thickness and quality of layout if you can see clearly the fibers on the surface
+Please choose colors that complement your palette but contrast with the primary wool color.
+It's easier to control the thickness and quality of the layout if you can see clearly the fibers on the surface

 • Silk fabric, dyed or white; 2 -3 momme, 5 - 6 yards if the width is 1 yard